Lake Compounce: Early days

 The park's history goes back to 1846, when Gad Norton hired a scientist to perform an experiment using explosives, which failed.
 The experiment brought large crowds, which inspired Norton to open an amusement park.
-His park had public swimming and rowing on the lake, a gazebo for lakeside band concerts and several rides.
-The park saw success as a picnic park through the post-American Civil War era.
+His park had public swimming and rowing on the lake, a gazebo for lakeside band concerts, and several rides.
+The park saw success as a picnic park through the post–American Civil War era.

 In 1851, a California Gold Rush 49er named Isaac Pierce joined Norton to establish a firm.
-The two men petitioned local legislators that their residences be ceded from the town of Southington to the town of Bristol.
+The two men petitioned local legislators and asked that their residences be ceded from the town of Southington to the town of Bristol.
 In 1895, a casino was built on the property, which was the first permanent building at the site.
 Later that year, the Bristol and Plainville Tramway Company constructed the Southington and Compounce trolley line.
-Shortly after, Lake Compounce purchased the Lake Compounce Carousel for $10,000, opening it on Memorial Day, 1911.
-The Carousel is now included in the National Register of Historic Places.
+Shortly after, Lake Compounce purchased the Lake Compounce Carousel for $10,000.
+The Carousel is included in the National Register of Historic Places.

-In 1914, Lake Compounce opened the Green Dragon, the park's first electric-powered roller coaster.
-The coaster was torn down in 1927 to make room for the Wildcat, a wooden coaster designed by Schmeck and built by the Philadelphia Toboggan Company.
+In 1914, Lake Compounce opened Green Dragon, the park's first electric-powered roller coaster.
+The coaster was torn down in 1927 to make room for Wildcat, a wooden coaster designed by Herbert Schmeck and built by the Philadelphia Toboggan Company.

-The early 1930s brought more growth.
-The casino was expanded with a dance floor.
-On Easter, Glenn Gray and the Casa Loma Band opened the Starlight Ballroom.
-The all-time attendance record of 5,000 was set in the spring of 1941, when Tommy Dorsey's reorganized band featured Frank Sinatra, who had yet to reach the height of his career.
+The early 1930s brought more growth to the park.
+The casino was expanded with the addition of a dance floor.
+An all-time attendance record of 5,000 people was set in the spring of 1941, when Tommy Dorsey's reorganized band featured Frank Sinatra, who had yet to reach the height of his career.

-The effects of the Great Depression and the popularity of the automobile brought trolleys in the United States into a decline, which negatively impacted attendance at Lake Compounce.
+The effects of the Great Depression and the growing usage of the automobile brought trolleys in the United States into a decline, which negatively impacted attendance at Lake Compounce.
 These same factors had similar effects on other parks in the New England region, such as Canobie Lake Park and Riverside Park.
 In 1944, Lake Compounce opened a steam railroad.
-It was designed and built by Connecticut actor William Gillette, the original portrayer of Sherlock Holmes in silent films.
+It was designed and built by Connecticut actor William Gillette, the original actor of Sherlock Holmes in silent films.